fishheadwithchili/kikipounamu/ASR_server/reports/torch_version_investigation.md

 In this PyTorch version, CUDA libraries are no longer bundled in the main `torch` package, but installed as separate dependencies (`nvidia-*`).

-We found these dependencies in `uv.lock`:
+I found these dependencies in `uv.lock`:
 - `nvidia-cuda-runtime-cu12`
 - `nvidia-cudnn-cu12`
 - `nvidia-cublas-cu12`